thedataengineer/hr-rag-chatbot/README.md

 ---

-Built with ❤️ by [Your Name], Field CTO and VP of Strategy at Accion Labs
+Built with ❤️ by Karteek Yadavilli, Field CTO and VP of Strategy at Accion Labs
 ```

 This README effectively communicates the enterprise-grade nature of your HR RAG Chatbot project.
 It highlights: